ansharfz/udemy-scraper/README.md

 # Udemy Scraper
-This is a scraper to scrap udemy review course from its api 2.0.
-Specify id course in the main.
-Running this scraper will output course.json that have reviews and its rating.
+This is a scraper to scrape udemy review course from its API 2.0.
+Specify the ID course in the main.
+Running this scraper will output a course.json that has reviews and consequent rating.

 # Requirement
-Python
+- Python
-requests
+- requests
-json
+- json